 Loi finished fourth fastest ahead of Rodrigo and Fenati in sixth.
 Bastianini who was fastest after FP1 finished seventh despite improving his time by over two seconds.
 Mir remained eighth fastest ahead of Jules Danilo (Ongetta-Rivacold) and the fastest Mahindra again Bagnaia who completed the top ten.
 Bo Bendsneyder (Red Bul KTM Ajo), Juanfran Guevara (RBA Racing Team) and Fabio Di Giannantonio (Gresini Racing Moto3) all finished higher than championship leader Brad Binder who only managed fourteenth fastest at the end of day one; at one point he ran off the track but did not fall off the bike and was able to return safely.

-British rider McPhee was again the fastest Peugeot in fifteenth and Webb finished in thirty-first.
+British rider McPhee was again the fastest Peugeot in 15th and Webb finished in 31st.
 The only female in the class Maria Herrera (MH6 Team) was twenty-fourth just behind Lorenzo Dalla Porta (Estrella Galicia 0,0) who is standing in for Navarro.
-During Free Practice 2 Locatelli came off at turn seventeen, he was unhurt however it meant he could only improve his time by approximately one second.
+During Free Practice 2 Locatelli came off at turn 17, he was unhurt however it meant he could only improve his time by approximately one second.